Since the one-year MBA was popularized in Europe sixty years ago, people have been asking: is a one-year MBA as good as a two-year program?

 Opportunities to study abroad through exchange programs are traditionally a feature of two-year programs.
 But with the emergence of international business schools with several campuses in different locations, studying abroad is increasingly becoming a feature of one-year programs.

-Hult offers students on a one-year MBA program the ability to study in up to three different cities, giving them the opportunity to gain a wealth of on-the-ground international experience.
+Hult offers students on a one-year MBA program the ability to study in as many as six global cities, giving them the opportunity to gain a wealth of on-the-ground international experience.

 So are one or two-year programs more worthwhile?